coecms/nccompress/README.rst

     1.1G    total

 It is even possible to combine the system find utility with ncfind, using a unix pipe (|).
-This command will find all files ending in “.nc”, pipe the results to ncfind, and only those that are uncompressed will be printed to the screen:
+This command will find all files ending in ".nc", pipe the results to ncfind, and only those that are uncompressed will be printed to the screen: